bigtreetech/BIGTREETECH-TouchScreenFirmware/README.md

+## Unified Menu MOD.
+Please use icons from "Copy to SD Card root directory to update - Unified Menu Material theme" Folder

 ### How to install vscode and platformio for compile
 - Install the compilation environment, We recommend vscode + platformio.
 If you have already installed it, please skip this step.
 If not, please see [here](https://github.com/bigtreetech/Document/blob/master/How%20to%20install%20VScode+Platformio.md).
 ### how to compile firmware